 John was born in Boston to restless parents who relocated frequently during his childhood and adolescence.
 He is happy to find himself back in New England, but values the significant portion of his upbringing spent in the Midwest.
 Formal milestones in John’s personal and professional development include a BA from Hamilton College, and advanced degrees in architecture from the University of Pennsylvania (where one day he spent several minutes in the same studio as Louis Kahn) and in real estate from MIT.
+He is a registered architect in Massachusetts.

 In his first previous life he was employed by architecture firms and concentrated on large scale commercial and infrastructure projects.
 In his second previous life he worked in corporate real estate.
 It was during this period that he became an autodidact demographer, developing analytic techniques to assist large corporations with their global site selection and real estate portfolio optimization strategies.